Hougaard696/fs1010_assignment_1/README.md

 # fs1010_assignment_1

 # Instructions
-1. "Open Sans" from Google Fonts - regular and bold
+1. "Open Sans" from Google Fonts - regular and bold -- done

 2. approximately 1100px wide wrapper or container (this doesn't absolutely need to be 1100px, maybe you want to work with percentages, a grid, fluid units, etc!)
 Have fun with it!